AdmiralAsshat/korora_docs/backup/backintime/back_in_time.md

 Each Snapshot will be given a timestamp name based on when the snapshot occurred.
 If you would like to give a particular snapshot a more specific name (e.g. "Before Fedora 26 Upgrade"), you can highlight the snapshot you would like to modify, then select the menu option **Snapshot -> Snapshot Name** to give it a specific name.
 Named Snapshots are considered special and will usually be skipped by the automatic removal utility.

 When viewing a snapshot, you can examine the files contained within that backup.
 You can also right-click on a File or Folder and click the "Snapshots" button to see how the file looks within the various snapshots you've taken.
-The "Diff" tool will attempt to determine whether two iterations of the file contained within the various snapshots are different.
+The `Diff` tool will attempt to determine whether two iterations of the file contained within the various snapshots are different.

+<a name="restoring-from-backup"></a>
 ## Restoring from Backup

 If you have found a file or files that you would like to restore from the backup snapshot, highlight the file within that snapshot and click "Restore".
 This will restore the file from the snapshot to its original location.
 If you would like to restore the file to a different location so that it won't overwrite what is currently in the original location, select "Restore to...".

 ![backintime restore](backintime_restore.png "Restoring a File or Folder")

+<a name="summary"></a>
 ## Summary

 We have covered how to configure Back in Time for both simple and moderately complex backup solutions.